 Housing Works

-This thrift shop is managed by a determined non-profit (by the same name) that ambitiously aims to fight HIV/AIDS and homelessness — and the stigmas associated with both.
+Housing Works is the kind of company you can feel good about supporting.
+This NYC thrift shop is managed by a determined non-profit (by the same name) that ambitiously aims to fight HIV/AIDS and homelessness — and the stigmas associated with them.

 Awoke Vintage

-By following their Instagram shoppers can check out their stories and send them DM’s on items they want to buy, after that they respond with an invoice and shoppers have an hour to pay before the item goes back on the shelf.
-There’s the option to ship or pick up in store.
+Plus, by following their Instagram shoppers can check their stories and send DM’s on items they want to buy.
+After that, Awoke Vintage responds with an invoice and shoppers have an hour to pay before the item goes back on the shelf.
+There’s even the option to ship (or pick up in store).

 Beacon’s Closet